Super-RPG-Retro/Super-RPG-Retro/README.md

 users_dir = C:\Users\your_name\AppData\Roaming\Godot\app_userdata\Super RPG Retro client\
 builders_dir = c:\super_rpg_retro\game\client\bundles

-The first time you run the game, the save_data directory at users_dir will be created.
-That directory holds all the configurations of the game.
+The first time you run the game, the save_data directory at users_dir is created.
+That directory has all game configurations in it.

 This game has a builders feature accessed from within the game.
 The builder feature is a game construction kit, also known as a game maker.
 That feature is accessed from the main menu of the game from a button called builder.
 You can create a dungeon that holds 99 levels, set room size for a dungeon level, set the corridor size for a level, set the amount of mobs in a dungeon, set the music for each scene and lots more.